 Steam these little green gems and literally smash the cooked sprouts into submission.

 The crisp edges of cheesy goodness will just send you over the edge, y’all.

 Such a pretty side dish to go with tasty fish, particularly a grilled teriyaki tilapia.

 Shaving carrots was never on my to-do list until this spicy number from Running To The Kitchen showed up on my desk.

-The salad itself is just carrots, scallion, cashew, but the flavor punch is coming from this dressing of home-roasted chili peppers, two kinds of oil—coconut and sesame—and white wine vinegar.
+The salad itself is just carrots, scallion, and cashew, but the flavor punch comes from this dressing of home-roasted chili peppers, two kinds of oil—coconut and sesame—and white wine vinegar.

 I’d probably add a touch more salt and honey because carrots seem to need the depth of flavor.